vikramostrander/InContextTD/README.md

 - [License](#license)

 ## Introduction
-This repository provides the code to empirically demonstrate how transformers can learn to implement temporal difference (TD) methods for in-context policy evaluation.
-The experiments explore transformers' ability to apply TD learning during inference without requiring parameter updates.
+This repository provides the code to empirically demonstrate how different models can learn to implement temporal difference (TD) methods for in-context policy evaluation.
+The experiments explore different models' ability to apply TD learning during inference without requiring parameter updates.

 ## Dependencies
 To install the required dependencies, first clone this repository, then run the following command on the root directory of the project: